taycaldwell/riot-api-java/README.md

 ## Contributing
 All contributions are appreciated.
-If you would like to contribute to this repo, please send a pull request.
+If you would like to contribute to this project, please send a pull request.

 ## Contact
 Have a suggestion, complaint, or question?
 Open an [issue](https://github.com/rithms/riot-api-java/issues).